lukso-network/docs/docs/faq/lukso.md

 ## What is LUKSO?

 [LUKSO](https://lukso.network/) is a Blockchain network dedicated to existing and coming digital lifestyle use cases.
 It will be running with a Casper consensus algorithm (PoS) combined with an [Ethereum Virtual Machine](https://medium.com/mycrypto/the-ethereum-virtual-machine-how-does-it-work-9abac2b7c9e) (EVM) execution engine.
-The main network is planned to launch in 2022.

 ## How to stay up to date about LUKSO?